 However, a glance at the room menu shows that it does cost 620 baht, so we are unsure if there is actually an offer at all.

-Breakfast is held at the restaurant Zest, and comprises a spread of salads, pastries and breads.
+Breakfast is held at the restaurant Zest and comprises a spread of salads, pastries, and bread.

 There is an eggs section where the chef can prepare a variety of styles to your liking.

 Other choices include eastern-style porridge and Hainanese chicken, but overall, we think that the breakfast is slightly overpriced and might warrant a miss.

 Right outside of the resort, you can find Turtle Village, a small square that has a few restaurants, retail outlets, and a supermarket.

 Although the resort does provide buggy service to Turtle Village, it doesn’t take more than a 3-minute walk to reach it.

 Tip: Visit the Turtle Mart located at the basement of the village to stock up on snacks and drinks

 For a taste of authentic local Thai food, check out the following restaurants:

 Take the exit behind the carpark of the resort.
 This roadside shack is located right in front of the exit.

 Prices are very reasonable, ranging from 100-180 baht per dish.
 The tom yum goong was well worth it.